-After the bar chart and line graph, I find the scatter plot to be one of the most effective visualization options for analyzing data.
+After the bar chart and line graph, we find the scatter plot to be one of the most effective visualization options for analyzing data.
 A scatter plot displays data points at their respective intersections of two measures, and displays every data point on the same view.
 The marks can then be further encoded by up to two additional measures and/or dimensions by leveraging the Color and/or Size Marks Cards.

 This ability to slice and dice data points in several ways within a condensed space provides an effective means for identifying patterns.
 Not only that, scatter plots provide a natural way to segment the marks into four quadrants by simply adding a reference line to each of the two axes.
 You can even take this a step further in Tableau by creating sets for each of the four segments to use for deeper analysis later.